Regarding breastfeeding, human moms worry about low milk supply, but lady canines also suffer from the same issues.

 They have extra nutrients that are good for a nursing dog.
 In detail, chicken soup is an excellent solution if your bitch is not drinking water because of its salty taste.
 If so, she will become thirsty due to the salt content.

-On the other hand, goat milk should be diluted so that pups will not suffer from any stomach upset from it.
+On the other hand, goat milk should be diluted so that pups will not suffer stomach upset.
 Besides, goat milk is safe as it has no lactose, which may trigger tummy disturbances.
 Lactose-free cow milk is another good alternative to plain water, with no lactose.

-It means that lactose-free cow milk is safe for your lactating dog and the pups.
+It means lactose-free cow milk is safe for your lactating dog and the pups.
 Almond milk is included for the same reason as lactose-free cow milk.
-So you can feed your nursing bitch for appropriate lactation without a tummy upset.
+So you can feed your nursing bitch for appropriate lactation without upsetting tummy.

 2. Use Fenugreek Capsules

 Fenugreek capsules are readily available in health food stores or chemists.
 They are also used for nursing humans too.
-You can mix it with your dog’s food or use it in a single form.
+Mix it with your dog’s food or use it individually.

 3. Provide lots of food

-A lactating momma might need three times as usual to make adequate milk for her puppies.
+As usual, a lactating momma might need to make adequate milk for her puppies three times.
 To help her reap enough calories, you should give her many small meals per day.

 If you choose dog foods, use the type made for performance, full of high-quality calories.